This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Let it rest for a few minutes, slice, and serve.

-Sirloin Tip Roast in Dutch Oven FAQ
+Sirloin Tip Roast Oven Roast FAQ

 A spoon roast is a culinary term used to refer to a specific cut of beef, often known as the “top sirloin roast” or “sirloin tip roast.”
 This cut is taken from the sirloin section of the cow and is known for its tenderness and flavor.
 It’s called a “spoon roast” because it’s traditionally shaped in a way that resembles the curve of a spoon.